OpenClinica/OpenClinica/docs/manuals/monitor-manual.md

 # Choosing your browser and starting

-To use OpenClinica you need a browser.
+To use LibreClinica you need a browser.
 You can use Firefox (Mozilla) version 3 or higher, or Microsoft Internet Explorer version 7 or higher, or Chrome (Google) or Safari (Mac).

 Furthermore your browser must be set up to execute Java-script.